 Office of Quality & Practice

-The Zielony Nursing Institute department of Nursing Quality at Cleveland Clinic facilitates the improvement of patient outcomes, as well as promotes patient safety and the quality of nursing care at each hospital.
-Through the coordination of collecting, analyzing and reporting on multiple nursing quality indicators, Nursing Quality is involved in major activities that heighten awareness to improve patient care and nursing practice.
+Nursing Quality and Practice at Cleveland Clinic facilitates the improvement of patient outcomes as it promotes patient safety and quality of nursing care at each hospital.
+Through its collection, analysis and reporting of multiple nursing quality indicators, Nursing Quality and Practice heightens awareness to improve patient care and nursing practice.

-Staff in Nursing Quality regularly recommend and participate in research related to nursing interventions, patient safety initiatives, shared governance, and promoting the forces of magnetism.
+Staff in Nursing Quality and Practice regularly recommends, and participates in, research related to nursing interventions, patient safety initiatives, shared governance and promotion of Magnet® status and Pathway to Excellence® designation.